sonua11y/Ecommerce-Follow-Along/README.md

 4. Send the retrieved orders as a response.

 This lesson will help you understand how to fetch all orders for a specific user in your backend.

+## **Milestone 27: Implementing the My Orders Page for Seamless Order Tracking** ##
+📦 My Orders Page

+🌟 Overview

+The My Orders page allows users to view all their past and ongoing orders in one place.
+This page fetches order details from the backend and displays them in an organized manner.

+✨ Features

+🔄 Fetch and display all user orders by making a GET request to the /my-orders endpoint.

+📧 Orders are retrieved based on the user's email.

+📋 Orders are presented in a user-friendly format.

+🏠 Integrated into the navigation bar for easy access.

+📝 Implementation Steps

+🖥 Create the My Orders Page

+Develop a React component to display user orders.

+📡 Fetch User Orders

+Send a GET request to the /my-orders endpoint.

+Pass the user’s email to retrieve their orders.

+📑 Display Orders

+Format and show the fetched data in a structured layout.

+🔗 Add Page to Navbar

+Ensure smooth navigation by linking the My Orders page in the navbar.

+## **Milestone 28: ❌ Cancel Order Feature** ##

+## 🌟 Overview
+The **Cancel Order** feature allows users to cancel their placed orders.
+This involves updating both the frontend and backend to support order cancellation.

+## ✨ Features
+- 🛑 Add a **Cancel Order** button next to each active order on the **My Orders** page.
+- 🚫 The cancel button will be hidden for orders that are already canceled.
+- 🔄 Create a **backend endpoint** to handle order cancellation.
+- ✅ Update the order status to **"Canceled"** in the database.

+## 📝 Implementation Steps
+1. **🖥 Update My Orders Page**
+   - Add a **Cancel Order** button next to each order.
+   - Hide the button for orders that are already canceled.
+2. **🔧 Create Cancel Order Endpoint**
+   - Develop a new **POST** endpoint: `/cancel-order`.
+   - Receive `orderId` in the request payload.
+   - Fetch the order using this ID, update its status to "Canceled," and save it.
+3. **🔄 Integrate API with Frontend**
+   - On clicking the **Cancel Order** button, send a request to the backend.
+   - Update the UI to reflect the canceled order status.

+## 🎯 Conclusion
+This milestone enhances the **My Orders** page by allowing users to cancel their orders when needed.
+It helps in understanding how to modify order statuses and manage data updates dynamically.